 Part 1: 5 Ways to Guarantee Hard Drive Data Destruction

-As an IT decision maker are you confident your company is protected from a data breach?
+As an IT manager are you confident your company is protected from a data breach?
 How can you be certain?
 In a recent survey, 83 percent of IT decision makers were either fairly or very confident they were protected.
 15 percent on the other hand did not feel confident and 2 percent did not know.
 Of those surveyed more than half actually did experience a data breach making confidence levels an unreliable gauge of a company’s level of protection1.

 The destruction of digital data is often a customized service.
 There are various methods for data destruction some allowing the hard drive to be reused and some rendering the device obsolete.
 The decision of which method to proceed with can be based on different circumstances including what type of hard drive you’re working with.